 Our Wedding Day and Wedding Portrait Shot Lists are quite different.
 They are created with your input and help us make sure we capture the people, moments, and things that are most important to you.
 You can find out more about them on our Wedding Day and Wedding Portrait Shot List page.

 A Moodboard, on the other hand, summarizes your emotive, artistic, and stylistic vision for your wedding photos.

-How to Create Your Moodboard
+Creating Your Moodboard

 · If you don’t already have a Pinterest account, you will need to create one.

 · Once signed in, create a new board titled “Wedding Photos Mood Board” (Make sure it is public).

 · Visit our Engagement & Wedding Photography Gallery.